On the first day of a pottery course, the teacher did something rather peculiar. She divided the students into two groups.

 - If you attend a religious service, volunteer to be a reader.
 Even reading someone else’s material will help you practice projecting your voice, using intonation, pausing, etc.

-- My friend Conor has a great suggestion.
+- Conor has a great suggestion.
 Spend three minutes a day for the next ten days speaking into the camera on your computer (or any video camera).
 Give a short speech or presentation.
 Then, play it back and watch it carefully.
 Painful though it may be, watching ourselves on video is a great way to learn how to improve as speakers.

 You might have other ideas about how to get “stage time” and I invite you to share them with us in the Comments section below.
 But whatever your preferred method, be sure you get your hands dirty (so to speak) and don’t just think about it.